Alcohol Addiction Resources for Different Demographics and Populations

 To put it into perspective, in 2020, 63.8% of lesbian, gay, or bisexual individuals aged 18 or older had an AUD.
 That’s 3.5 million people.
 Additionally, 3.9 million gay, lesbian, or bisexual adults aged 18 or older had a co-occurring substance use and mental health disorder.6

-Resources for Members of the LGBTQIA+ Community with Alcohol Misuse Problems
+Resources for Members of the LGBTQIA+ Community with an Alcohol Addiction

 The number of specialized treatment programs and LGBTQIA+-specific treatment centers across the nation is rising.
 These programs provide a safe and supportive space for members of the LGBTQIA+ community to heal and recover.